How to create a project dashboard to increase performance tenfold?

 Once they have identified any risks of deviating from objectives, project managers take the necessary corrective action: restructuring project tasks to shorten them, renegotiating with the customer, reallocating tasks to improve efficiency, etc.

-Which KPIs should be included in a project dashboard?
+What KPIs should be tracked in a project dashboard?

-• Meeting deadlines: tasks and sub-tasks must meet specified deadlines, and any failure to do so poses a risk to the project.
-KPI: montrol the rate of progress and the number of days remaining before the deadline.
+Tasks and sub-tasks must meet specified deadlines, and any failure to do so poses a risk to the project.

 Project tracking dashboard